 17. To be approachable and able to listen and welcome child-initiated conversations.

-21. To follow the lead of your educational coordinators/‘team buddy’ in the room, listening to support and guidance given and respond in a appropriate manner.
+21. To follow the lead of your educational coordinators/‘team buddy’ in the room, listening to support and guidance given and respond in an appropriate manner.

 22. In turn feel you can give ideas, share your opinion, discuss strategies appropriately in line with our communication policy.

-23. To use initiative to follow daily routines, day to day jobs and to continuously safeguard children ie take the bin if its full/headcount children regularly
+23. To use initiative to follow daily routines, day to day jobs and to continuously safeguard children.

 This job description is not an exhaustive list of duties and the post holder will be required to undertake any other reasonable duties discussed and directed by the line manager.
 The post holder is also expected to be flexible and adaptable in their approach to fulfilling their duties.